Hideyo Noguchi: Early education

 In 1883, Noguchi entered Mitsuwa elementary school.
 His elementary school teacher Kobayashi saw his talent and due to generous contributions from his teacher, Noguchi received surgery for his left hand fifteen years after the accident.
 Dr. Kanae Watanabe (渡部 鼎, Watanabe Kanae) was the surgeon that operated on Noguchi's hand at his clinic in Aizuwakamatsu.

 Noguchi recovered some functionality of his left hand.
 Afterwards, Noguchi decided to become a doctor.
 In 1893, sixteen year old Noguchi apprenticed with the same clinic as the doctor who had performed his surgery.

-Japan was undergoing a modernization of its medical system during the Meji Restoration.
+Japan was undergoing a modernization of its medical system during the Meiji Restoration.
 In 1872, Japan introduced medical examination for doctors, a costly and time consuming process.
 Although graduates of the Imperial University, an exclusive and elite college, in Tokyo were exempt from the examinations.

 Noguchi was not able to get into the Imperial University because of his peasant class.
 In 1896, he left for Tokyo to receive formal training and prepare for his examination.
 After one month, Noguchi passed his written portion, and subsequently passed the clinical examinations at twenty years old.
 He worked at the port of Yokohama as a quarantine officer, earning 35 yen a month.

 During this period, he indulged in brothels and wine.
 In 1898, Noguchi changed his first name to Hideyo after reading a novel by Japanese author Tsubouchi Shōyō about a college student whose character had the same name as him.
 The character in the story, Seisaku, was an intelligent medical student but became lazy and ruined his life.

 Noguchi received a position at the Kitasato Research.
 Although, he was an outsider as one of the few doctors to have not graduated from the Imperial University.